Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Owning a car gives you the freedom to go wherever you want on your own schedule, but there are costs that you may not consider before you first take the wheel.
 If you’re looking to create a budget for your next car, take these factors into account when determining the cost of car ownership.

-What is the actual cost of owning a car?
+What is the actual cost of owning and driving a car?

 |Car expense||Monthly budget|